Kvieta1990/ornl-pd/doc/bragg_diffraction/data_reduction/snap/utils/exportData.md

 ### `latestOnly`

-Defaulting to `True` this ensures that only the latest reduced workspace is exported and that it's timestamp is excluded from the exported filename.
+Defaulting to `True` this ensures that only the latest reduced workspace is exported and that its timestamp is excluded from the exported filename.
 If, instead, this is set `False` _all_ existing reductions of a given run are exported and their filenames will include their timestamps.

 ### `gsasInstPrm`